 Jeff Thomas is senior trial lawyer who focuses his practice on commercial disputes, personal injury, and insurance recovery cases.
 Over the course of his 25-year career, he has tried to verdict 25 complicated, high-profile cases.

 Jeff’s track record earned him membership in the American Board of Trial Advocates, a highly selective, invitation-only national association of experienced trial lawyers and judges.
+He is also a Fellow of the Litigation Counsel of America.
 He often speaks and publishes on current trial practice topics.

 After five years at Perkins Coie, Jeff left in 1996 to become one of the founders of GTTC.